namratanwani/nhs-assistant/README.md

-# MediQuery - NHS Medical Assistant
+# NHS Medical Assistant

-MediQuery is a RAG system that provides medical information based on NHS articles.
+This chat system provides medical information based on NHS articles.
 It uses natural language processing to retrieve relevant information from a database of scraped NHS articles and generate accurate answers to medical queries.
+The system includes intelligent query rephrasing to understand conversational context and references like "it", "that", or "those" from previous messages.

 ## Project Structure

 ```
-mediquery/
+nhs-assistant/
 ├── app/
-│   ├── app_rag.py        # Main Streamlit application for MediQuery
+│   ├── app_rag.py        # Main Streamlit application
 │   ├── nhs_articles.csv  # Scraped NHS articles data used by the app incase no vector db is present
 │   └── chroma_db/        # Vector database (generated on first run)
 │